VanOvermeire/dynamodb-helper/README.md

 - handle pagination (for query and batch)
 - support more types of lists and maps
 - better documentation in the library itself

-### Possible improvements

 - more failure tests
-- if an it test fails, the table is not destroyed
 - allow to change names as they are saved in Dynamo

+### Possible improvements

+(But not very high priority...)

+- if an it test panics, the table is not destroyed...
 - current setup will set up a DynamoDB client for every helper struct, which is not optimal
 - allow decision on pub visibility of methods (default pub)?
-- (low priority) support stringset, numberset, binaryset and binary
+- support stringset, numberset, binaryset and binary